 Students Offer Conversation and Literacy Groups to Stroke Survivors

-Amy Brossart-Robinson, clinical assistant professor in Communication Sciences & Disorders at the University of North Dakota (UND), supervises graduate students working towards their Master's degrees in Speech-Language Pathology.
+Amy Brossart-Robinson (no longer available online), clinical assistant professor in Communication Sciences & Disorders at the University of North Dakota (UND), supervises graduate students working towards their Master's degrees in Speech-Language Pathology.
 They offer conversation and literacy groups to stroke survivors.

 Performance and Recovery in Stroke (P.A.R.I.S.)
 Conversation Group

 The P.A.R.I.S.
 Conversation Group started in 2012 and around 12 participants meet weekly for 2 hours on UND's campus.
 The meetings offer participants a place to share thoughts, ideas, and engage in conversations on a variety of topics.